aaronplayz-sys/aaronplayz-sys.github.io/_posts/2025-03-20-my-adguard-home-setup.md

 > ##### TIP
 >
 > Rate limit is per client/device per second.
 20 is a good starting point, you may want to increase this.
-I use 1000 because it is near impossible to it when deploying this in a public setting like at an office or running a homelab.
+I use 1000 because it is near impossible to hit this limit when deploying this in a public setting like at an office or running a homelab.
 {: .block-tip }

 Rate limit: 1000